breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ---
-title: "It's Time To Learn What is an Array"
+title: "What is an Array?
+Understanding the Basics and Defining Array Data Structure"
-subtitle: "Can you work with arrays? if you can't, don't worry here you will learn what an array is and how to work with them"
+subtitle: "Learn what an array is and delve into the fundamentals of this essential data structure.
+Define arrays and unlock their power in computer programming."
 cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
 textColor: "white"
 date: "2020-10-19T16:36:31+00:00"